SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 nav_order: 1
 ---

-The code for computing FTLE for flow on curved surface are given at [source](https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git).
-We will provide a detailed tutorial on how to use this code for flow on curved surfaces.
-To understand the mathematical background and methods used to compute FTLE on curved surface, we refer you to the accompanying manuscript [S. Santhosh et al](Necessary Link).
+The code for computing the coherent structures and Lagrangian deformation for flow on a curved surface is given in this [link](https://github.com/SreejithSanthosh/curvedSurfaceFTLE.git).
+The following is a tutorial on how to use this code.
+To understand the mathematical background or additional information on the methods discussed here, we refer you to the accompanying manuscript [S. Santhosh et al](Necessary Link).

 ![Introduction To Curved Surface FTLE](../../Images/FTLEBanner.png)